RFE/RL’s Turkmen Service: Radio Azatlyk

-- In July 2015, contributor Saparmamed Nepeskuliev disappeared in the city of Avaza, and was subsequently sentenced to three years in prison on charges of possessing illegal pharmaceuticals.
-He has been held incommunicado since his disappearance.
+- In July 2015, contributor Saparmamed Nepeskuliev was sentenced to three years in prison on narcotics charges that international rights obsrevers believe were politically motivated.

-- In December 2016, Khudayberdy Allashov, a contributor in Dashoguz province, and his mother were arrested on charges of possessing chewing tobacco.
-Allashov was severely beaten and subjected to other forms of torture; both were released in February 2017.
+- In December 2016, contributor Khudayberdy Allashov and his mother were arrested on charges of possessing chewing tobacco that rights groups have said were politically motivated.
+Both were released in February 20.